Gemini vs. ChatGPT: What's the difference? What is chain-of-thought prompting (CoT)? Examples and benefits

-Gemma also runs across mobile devices and public clouds.
+Gemma also runs on mobile devices and public clouds.
 Nvidia worked with Google to optimize Gemma to run on its graphics processing units (GPUs).
 Because of this wide support for platforms and hardware, Gemma can run on GPUs, central processing units or Google Clouds' Tensor Processing Units (TPUs).

 How is Gemma different from other AI models?